Morrisons rescues McColl's taking on all 16,000 staff

 Rob Lewis, joint administrator and partner at PwC, said the deal provided "much needed certainty to McColl's 16,000 staff after a period of understandable concern".

-Morrisons Chief Executive, David Potts, said: "Although we are disappointed that the business was put into administration, we believe this is a good outcome for McColl's and all its stakeholders.
+Morrisons chief executive, David Potts, said: "Although we are disappointed that the business was put into administration, we believe this is a good outcome for McColl's and all its stakeholders.

 "This transaction offers stability and continuity for the McColl's business and, in particular, a better outcome for its colleagues and pensioners."